hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

     :alt: Settings tab
     :figclass: align-center

-    The *Settings* tab, in red, can be used to inspect/modify the package settings.
+    The *Setup* tab, in red, can be used to inspect/modify the package settings.

-By default, the *Settings* tab is in read-only mode.
+By default, the *Setup* tab is in read-only mode.
 To be able to modify the package settings, you need to unlock it.

 .. figure:: ./_static/settings1.png
     :width: 600px